Ford Territory (Australia): South Africa

 Exports to South Africa were made in 2005.
-Sales of the Territory were unveiled on June 22, 2005.
+Sales of the Territory began on June 22, 2005.
 The TX and Ghia AWD/RWD models were sold there.
 Prior to its debut, a Territory was sent to South Africa in 2004 for assessment by Ford's South African branch.

-Around 2,300 Territorys were exported.
+Around 2,300 units were exported.

 Thailand

 Exports of the Territory to Thailand was announced to go on sale in April 2006 with the Ghia 4WD model.
 Prior to that, the SY Territory appeared at the 2005 Bangkok Motor Show.
 A Thailand-Australia Free Trade Agreement was also in place at the time the exports started after 2005.

-Around 100 Territorys were sold to Thailand in August 2012 after Ford Australia showed interest in a diesel-powered version at the 2012 Bangkok Motor Show held in March 2012.
+Around 100 units were sold to Thailand in August 2012 after Ford Australia showed interest in a diesel-powered version at the 2012 Bangkok Motor Show held in March 2012.

 Concerns were raised that the Thai export program Ford Australia participated in could collapse due to high taxes imposed on imported vehicles.
 This was pointed out in 2013 after taxes were raised that it was expensive to purchase a Territory.

 Sales

-Chinese-market Territory

-The Territory nameplate is also used on a compact crossover SUV for the Chinese market.
-Introduced in 2016, the Chinese-market Territory was developed by the JMC-Ford joint venture.
-The model was developed based on the JMC-developed Yusheng S330.
-As of 2020, the Chinese-market Ford Territory was also sold in Brazil, Argentina, the Philippines, Cambodia, Laos, Peru, Ecuador, Bolivia, Chile and Vietnam.

-Available safety features
+Safety

-The Ford territory had safety features such as driver or passenger airbag, ABS and seat belt.
+The Ford Territory had safety features such as driver or passenger airbag, ABS, and seat belt.